What Is Compulsive Exercise?

 - exercises more after eating a lot or missing a workout

-- eats much less if he or she can't exercise
+- eats much less if they can't exercise

 - skips seeing friends, gives up other activities, and abandons responsibilities to make more time for exercise